iradualbert/trend-archive/src/content/books/5-great-books-to-improve-your-english/index.md

 Animal Farm is an allegorical novella by George Orwell.
 The book tells the story of a group of farm animals who rebel against their human farmer, hoping to create a society where the animals can be equal, free, and happy.
 This is a good start for those who prefer funny but sensitive novels.
 It gives a brief of what was happening in the Soviet Union during its communist rule.
 Being a small book (around 100 pages) makes it preferable for those who are afraid of reading lengthy books.
 Now that you have decided what books to start with, you should know that learning requires dedication and commitment.
 While reading should be a fun experience, you should make sure that you are both enjoying and learning at the same time.
 It is extremely beneficial to choose something that you will enjoy.
 If you are new to books, it is advisable to start with short books that will not take you too long to finish.

-Reading is arguably one of the most effective ways to improve your English language skills.
-However, It is often difficult for a beginner to start learning a language by reading.
-But when you have grasped the basics, most common vocabularies and basic grammar rules, it is advisable to exercise their reading muscles as it will expose  you to a wider range  of vocabulary, and grammar.
-However, with all the books that are out there, it may be overwhelming to find the right books.
-In this article, we will reveal 5 books that are great for both intermediate and advanced English learners.

-But where should you start?
-This is a question that haunts many people, even avid readers can find it difficult to immediately delve into reading without proper guidance.
-One should keep in mind that there is no one size fits all.
-Some people enjoy reading novels while others are mesmerised by biography books depending on one's interests.
-Knowing this, we have collected  a variety of books ranging from novels to biographies.
-While in this article, we will try to cover most of the areas, one should first discover what interests them while choosing what book to start with.

-Below are the suggested books for an intermediate reader who wants to take their English skills to a more advanced level.